 I believe, as do many experts, that the crux of a strong food safety culture is the common buy-in to the approach and mindset.

-Here are six steps you can take to create a strong food safety culture within your organization:
+Here are six steps you can take to create a strong culture within your organization:

 - Define it: Food safety culture sounds like a broad term, but its definition in the context of food production environments is specific: food safety culture includes the food safety attitudes, values and beliefs shared by those within the organization and reflect its commitment to effective, across-the-board food safety management.
 The Food Safety Culture Excellence Module put forth by the BRCGS spans People, Process, Purpose and Proactivity further defines food safety culture, and applies to the protection of food from contaminants as well as the response to COVID-19 outbreaks.
 Ask yourself: are these definitions understood by all management and employees?